 To use OpenGL Performer, you should be comfortable programming in ANSI C or C++.
 You should have a fairly good grasp of graphics programming concepts; terms such as "texture map" and "homogeneous coordinate" are not explained in this guide.
 It helps if you are familiar with the OpenGL graphics libraries.
-If you are a newcomer to these topics, see the references listed under "Bibliography" at the end of this introduction and examine the glossary for definitions of terms or usage unique to OpenGL Performer.

-On the other hand, though you need to know a little about graphics, you do not have to be a seasoned C (or C++) programmer, a graphics hardware guru, or a graphics-library virtuoso to use OpenGL Performer.
-OpenGL Performer puts the engineering expertise behind SGI hardware and software at your fingertips, so you can minimize your application development time while maximizing the application's performance and visual impact.
+On the other hand, though you need to know a little about graphics, you do not have to be a seasoned C (or C++) programmer, a graphics hardware guru, or a graphics library virtuoso to use OpenGL Performer.
+OpenGL Performer puts the engineering expertise behind SGI hardware and software at your fingertips so that you can minimize your application development time while maximizing the application's performance and visual impact.